jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Manage-Objects-3.md

 Acquire all objects after the specific Object by paging, with the number of Objects being equal to the value of maxKeys per page.

 ```
-//The Object information in dictionary order after obtaining "file” by paging, the result does not contain "file"
+//The Object information in dictionary order after obtaining "file" by paging, the result does not contain "file"
 String marker = "file";
 ObjectListing objectList = null;
 do {